rjames901/rjames901.github.io/readme.txt

 Better Discord IS required so have it installed.

 1.)
 Unzip plugins.rar
 2.)
-Press Ctrl+R and type %appdata% then press Enter or Run 3.) place the file in %appdata%\Roaming\BetterDiscord\plugins 4.)
+Press Windows Key+R and type %appdata% then press Enter or Run 3.) place the file in %appdata%\Roaming\BetterDiscord\plugins 4.)
 Restart Discord then go to Options
 5.)
 Click Better Discord